 For women’s history month, I’m sharing some of our favorite non-fiction picture books about women… amazing women!
 As the mom of boys, I believe it’s just as important that both boys and girls learn about inspiring women and learn that girls can do the same thing as boys — sometimes with better results!

 My boys have learned that girls can be leading thinkers and accomplish some pretty cool things despite the roadblocks society may have put in their way.
 Now that’s the power of intelligent picture books about women!
+You can find these books at your local library or purchase through the affiliate links provided for your convenience.

 Non Fiction Picture Books About Women